Derek Parfit: Personal life

 Parfit met Janet Radcliffe Richards in 1982, and they then began a relationship that lasted until his death.
 They married in 2010.
 Richards believes Parfit had Asperger syndrome.

-He supported effective altruism.
-He was a member of Giving What We Can and pledged to donate at least 10% of his income to effective charities.
+Parfit was an avid photographer who regularly traveled to Venice and Saint Petersburg to photograph architecture.
+He supported effective altruism, and was a member of Giving What We Can and pledged to donate at least 10% of his income to effective charities.

-Parfit was an avid photographer who regularly traveled to Venice and St. Petersburg to photograph architecture.
+Parfit died at his home in London on January 2, 2017 at the age of 74.